-FMT\LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT\LIM.1)" the following policy is enforced [assignment: Limited capability and availability policy].
+FMT\LIM.2.1 The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT\LIM.1)" the following policy is enforced [assignment: Limited availability policy].

 Dependencies: FMT\LIM.1 Limited capabilities.